SamanthaSolomon/U4-D01-HW/README.md

 # W10D01-HW

 ### 1. Ruby Practice: 1hr
--  [Group Feedback](https://docs.google.com/forms/d/1FAtu5r6qtdOWAcjudi9ofGX6HrKBgFIsnXrZMTarppk/edit) Please take a moment to fill out this form to provide feedback on your teammates.
+<--! -  [Group Feedback](https://docs.google.com/forms/d/1FAtu5r6qtdOWAcjudi9ofGX6HrKBgFIsnXrZMTarppk/edit) Please take a moment to fill out this form to provide feedback on your teammates. -->
 -  [Ruby](js-vs-ruby.md)
--  When completed submit your homework [here](https://docs.google.com/forms/d/e/1FAIpQLSeroos9mbUxkYhzETYq4dylzqb_il07tKHBby2YPLkqb0Wr9Q/viewform).
+- When completed submit your link via the HW Submission Form pinned to the classroom channel.

 ### 2. Read/Watch/Do the Following - EST TIME: 40min